xmendez/wfuzz/docs/user/advanced.rst

 urlp.isbllist        Returns true when the URL file extension is included in the configuration discovery's blacklist
 =================== =============================================

-Payload instrospection can also be performed by using the keyword FUZZ:
+Payload introspection can also be performed by using the keyword FUZZ:

 ============ ==============================================
 Name         Description